wp-plugins/role-scoper/readme.txt

 * BugFix : Non-administrators could not view file attachments to private/restricted content (including images), even if they can read the post
 * BugFix : File Attachments were not protected based on restriction of Reader role
 * BugFix : Hidden Content Teaser was not applied to single view for pages and other non-post types
+* BugFix : With "Users CSV Entry" enabled (default for sites with over 100 users), new roles for subpages could not be assigned to users
+* BugFix : With "Users CSV Entry" enabled, checkboxes for existing role assignments were not displayed in some cases

 = 1.3.RC5 - 16 Oct 2010 =